 - Your otitis externa keeps coming back or has become persistent (chronic).

 It is also very important that you take steps to help things settle down, as if the conditions that caused the otitis externa in the first place are unchanged, it may well come back.

 Ear drops or sprays

-A doctor or nurse will usually prescribe a short course of ear drops or an ear spray.
+A doctor or nurse will usually prescribe a short course of ear drops or an ear spray for an ear infection like otitis externa.
 These usually contain an antibiotic to clear any infection and a steroid to reduce the inflammation and itch.
 A combination of flumetasone and clioquinol is often used.
 It may take a week or so of treatment for symptoms to go completely.
 If one does not work well then a doctor or nurse may advise changing to another type with different ingredients.